-During a calf raise, as plantar flexion begins, the muscle fibers generate force to overcome both body mass and friction, moving the ankle against the inertial load.
-When the muscle fibers actively contract to perform positive work, their mechanical energy output is used to overcome friction and to increase the kinetic and gravitational potential energies of the whole body (12).
-In individuals with obesity, increased viscosity of the muscle and tendon, as discussed above, likely causes greater friction, dissipating more mechanical energy as heat and requiring the muscle to exert more force to overcome this friction.
+muscle fibers actively contract to perform positive work, their mechanical energy output is used to overcome friction and to increase the kinetic and gravitational potential energies of the whole body (12).
+In individuals with obesity, increased viscosity of the muscle and tendon, as discussed earlier, likely causes greater friction, dissipating more mechanical energy as heat and requiring the muscle to exert more force to overcome this friction.

 We can infer muscle inefficiencies in OB through indirect measures.
-For instance, previous research has found a negative correlation between musculotendinous hysteresis and greater muscle activity with exercise efficiency (60, 61), likely leading to earlier fatigue onset.
-Such an earlier onset of muscle fatigue may be further acerbated by the fact that, as discussed above, the muscles of people with obesity work at a less efficient part of the force-velocity curve (37, 58, 59).
+For instance, previous research has found a negative correlation between musculotendinous hysteresis and greater muscle activity with exercise efficiency (59, 60), likely leading to earlier fatigue onset.
+Such an earlier onset of muscle fatigue may be further acerbated by the fact that, as discussed earlier, the muscles of people with obesity work at a less efficient part of the force-velocity curve (36, 57, 58).
 Indeed, we did observe an earlier onset of fatigue, reflected by a steeper drop in vertical displacement during the calf raise test, and higher perceived exertion in individuals with obesity than controls.